21 Nov 8 Mistakes Not to Overlook When Buying a New House

 Not Negotiating the Price

-We have seen how hesitant first-time buyers are when it comes to negotiating.
+We have seen how hesitant first-time buyers are when it comes to negotiating on the asking price.
 Don’t hesitate at this point.
 The idea of looking for a better deal and saving a few hundreds of pounds is nothing short of great.
 But to know how to negotiate and ask for the right price, you need to have a comprehensive idea about the property.
 This comes when you hire third-party surveyors to assess and evaluate the property.